-- 1) That the Chief Planning Officer be authorised to grant permission upon the completion of a satisfactory legal agreement. - 2) That the Chief Planning Officer, after consultation with the Director of Law and the Chair of the Planning and Development Control Committee be authorised to make any minor changes to the proposed Heads of Terms of the legal agreement and any such changes shall be within their discretion.
+- 1. That the Committee resolve that the Chief Planning Officer be authorised to vary the s106 agreement attached to planning permission Ref: 2017/04377/VAR dated 25th June 2018. - 2.
+That the Committee resolve that the Chief Planning Officer, after consultation with the Head of Law and the Chair of the Planning and Development Control Committee be authorised to make any minor changes to the proposed Heads of Terms of the legal agreement, and any such changes shall be within their discretion.

-Reasons for allowing Varying Planning Obligation:
+Justification for allowing the Variation of the Planning Obligation: